 “The apps become a park pursuit bonus, even encouraging you to spend more time being engrossed in the surroundings.”

-A new digital park logo to indicate public green space with open wi-fi was developed as part of the NetPark project.
+A new digital park logo to indicate public green space with open wi-fi was developed and designed by Malcolm Garrett of Images&Co as part of the NetPark project.